 In summary, selection criteria should enable selection of right network slice for a certain application and also the right functional components within the network slice for a certain service requested by the UE at any time.
 The figure below shows that the application running in the UE can provide a multi-dimensional descriptor.
+The multi-dimensional descriptor may contain at least the following:

+Application ID

+Service Descriptor (e.g. eMBB service, CriC, mMTC)

-The network can use the multi-dimensional descriptor along with other information (e.g. subscription) available in the network to choose the appropriate network functions. .
+The network can use the multi-dimensional descriptor along with other information (e.g. subscription) available in the network to choose the appropriate network slice and network functions. .
 This is referred to as the multi-dimensional selection mechanism.
-Selection of the slice and slice components can be done either in a central entity in the network or done in a distributed entity (i.e. various functional components) and done stepwise.
-In the figure 6.x.1.3-1, following examples are shown:

-Mobile broadband UE-1 can request a service referred to as “session continuity”.
-In this case, network chooses functional entities necessary to support mobility procedures, session management and other relevant functions such as policy control, security.

-Critical MTC UE-2 can request a service referred to as “efficient user plane path”.
-In this case, network chooses functional entities necessary to support low latency user plane path and at the same time offer support for route optimization, as needed due to UE mobility.

-Stationary IoT UE-3 can request a service referred to as “session on demand”.
-In this case, network chooses functional entities necessary to support session on demand (and no function selected to offer support for mobility).
+Following are the possible options for network slice and function selection:

+Two step selection mechanism: Along with information (e.g. subscription) available in the network, selection function in the RAN uses the application ID (part of the multi-dimensional descriptor) to select the appropriate core network slice and selection function within the core network uses the service descriptor (part of the multi-dimensional descriptor) selects the appropriate network functions within the network slice.

+One step selection mechanism: Along with information (e.g. subscription) available in the network, selection function within the RAN or the selection function in the core network uses the application ID and Service Descriptor (multi-dimensional descriptor) to select the appropriate network slice, network functions and (re-)directs the UE accordingly.

+Editor’s note: How the multi-dimensional descriptor is configured in the UE is FFS.
+Signalling flows for selection procedure is FFS.

+Figure 6.x.1.3-1 illustrates the network slice selection principle:

 Figure 6.x.1.3-1: Network Slice Selection